jennifertchang/Recipe-Time-Estimator/README.md

-# Predicting Recipe Ratings Based on Text Analysis
+# Recipe Rating Prediction Based on Text Analysis of Consumer Reviews